Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 This is Slay the Nation.

-And you know, I have a source that told me that if Jeb Bush decides not to run, that Mitt Romney may actually try it again.
+And, you know, I have a source that told me that if Jeb Bush decides not to run, that Mitt Romney may actually try it again.

-They're very concerned that the party is not moving forward, that the party has moved so far to the right that you know they can't elect a presidential candidate.
+They're very concerned that the party is not moving forward, that the party has moved so far to the right that, you know, they can't elect a presidential candidate.

 Do you know what that means?

-Now Romney has already demonstrated he knows how to lose.
+Now, Romney has already demonstrated he knows how to lose.

 The Republicans have already tried Romney and Romney lost, and they're thinking of doing it again if Jeb doesn't go.

-Because they have got to stop this suicidal move to the right the Republican Party is making.
+This according to Bob Schieffer now, because they have got to stop this suicidal move to the right the Republican Party is making.

 Except it isn't making a move to the right.